amoore2600/rfdumper/README.md

 Like Ruffus guiding the Wild Stallions, I am here to transform your Retro Freak in to a massively awesome cart dumping beast to leagally back up your own carts.

+The author is not liable for any damage caused by using this software / SD image etc. I do not take responsibility.
+Please use it at your own risk.
+Hopfully it wont brik you system.

+Your Retro Freak should be on Application version 2.7 befor you use this custom firmware.
+You can see what version your device has by checking the system information on your Retro Freak. up grade instuctions can be found on the Retro Freak web page.

 **What does this firmware do for the Retro Freak?**

    This custom firmware allows for decrypted dumps of game carts to be made to the Retro Freak's SD card.
 The decrypted dumps are properly named using the Retro Freak's own internal database and are validated using the checksum from the database.